 Vernal Pools

-They’re called “vernal pools” because they fill with water in the spring and typically dry up during the summer.
-They are bodies of water with no inlet or outlet and depend on the surrounding watershed to provide clean water for breeding and larval development of salamanders, Wood Frogs, and delicate fairy shrimp – a critical food source.
+Called “vernal pools” because they fill with water in the spring and typically dry up during the summer, they are bodies of water with no inlet or outlet and depend on the surrounding watershed to provide clean water for breeding and larval development of salamanders, fairy shrimp – a food source, as well as Wood Frogs.
 Survival of amphibian larvae is a race against time since hatchlings must leave within weeks for the upland forest, as pools often dry up by early summer.

 Wood Frog